 - ▶ Danger.
 Unsafe.
-Check for a Random Event every 30 minutes and after loud noises (4-in-6 chance). - ▶ Light.
+Check for a Random Event every 3 crawling rounds and after loud noises (4-in-6 chance). - ▶ Light.
 The ziggurat is located in a forest clearing with plenty of natural light.
 At night, the only sources of light are the two magical braziers on the top terrace. - ▶ Unnerving Aura.
 Living creatures are invaded by a feeling of dread and anxiety from as far as 200 feet from the ziggurat.
-Wild animals balk at the sight of the monument and flee in a panic (3-in-6 chance).
+For wild animals, this causes them to balk at the sight of the monument and flee in a panic.
 Humanoids can withstand this effect more effectively.
-When things become difficult, there is a 1-in-6 chance of them fleeing.
+When things become difficult, they have a -2 penalty on Morale checks.
 For storytelling purposes, Prof. Hadrin, Lyra, and the characters are resolute enough to ignore this. - ▶ Magic Disturbance.
 The six bird-like effigies on the ziggurat's terraces have glimmering eyes.
 Magic effects within 10 feet of their gazes take on strange properties.
 When a spell is cast within the cones of their sight (see map), roll a 1d6 to determine the outcome of that spell: - 1.
 The spell backfires and disintegrates a random piece of gear worn by a part member. - 2.
 A random spell is cast instead (same tier). - 3.
 One of the spell's effects is doubled. - 4.
 The spell is cast without interference. - 5.
 The spell fails; all light sources are extinguished. - 6.
 A different target is chosen at random.